Cover Letters

 Is "Dear Hiring Manager" too impersonal?

-Answer: No, it's professional and widely accepted.
-Better than guessing wrong or using outdated options.
+Answer: No, it is professional and widely accepted.
+It is better than guessing wrong or using outdated options.

-What if I find a name but it's not the hiring manager?
+What if I find a name but it is not the hiring manager?

-Answer: Address to that person if they're in the department.
-"Dear Mr. Johnson," with explanation: "While I understand you may not be the direct hiring manager for this position..."
+Answer: Address it to that person if they are in the department.
+Write "Dear Mr. Johnson" and add a note: "While I understand you may not be the direct hiring manager for this position..."

 Can I use "To the Hiring Team"?

 Answer: Yes, this works well for modern companies.
-Slightly less formal than "Dear Hiring Manager."
+It is slightly less formal than "Dear Hiring Manager."

 What about email cover letters?

 Answer: Use the same rules.
-The email subject line becomes even more important.
+The email subject line becomes even more important when the salutation is minimal.

 Should I address to HR or the department?

-Answer: Department is usually better shows you understand who you'd work with.
-HR often just screens initially.
+Answer: The department is usually better it shows you understand who you would work with.
+HR often only screens initially.

 Complete Cover Letter Example with Professional Addressing